top of page

 Friday, January 31, 2020

-I took a Conscious Connected Breathing or Circular Breathing teacher training last weekend.
+I took a Conscious Connected Breathing or Circular Breathing teacher training January 2020.
 Sounds funny to say that intentionally breathing on a floor for 30 minutes with Fleetwood Mac’s Landslide playing over loudspeakers was one of the hardest things I’ve ever done in my life.
 It was also one of the most rewarding experiences I’ve had to date.

-What I encountered and the expectation I held of the teacher training and were a far cry (literally) from each other.
+What I encountered and the expectations I held of the teacher training and were a far cry (literally) from each other.

 You see, I’ve done tons of work on my personal development.
 I’ve peeled back so many layers.
 It was confusing to realize that I had more healing coming my way.